Skip to content

 Education during a flare-up

-Healthcare professionals often provide education to you and/or your family about various matters related to your lung condition.
-Education may be provided in various forms, often via simple conversations as relevant issues arise.
-For example, if someone notices you are breathless after walking to/from the bathroom, you might be taught some relaxation breathing techniques and provided with a handout for your reference.
+Healthcare professionals often provide education to you and your family on a mix of matters related to your lung condition.
+Education may be provided in various forms, often through simple conversations as relevant issues arise.
+For example, when someone notices you struggling to clear the mucus from your lungs, you might be taught some additional techniques to hear clear those secretions and be shown a short video and given a handout for your reference.

 Click on the tiles below to learn more about some of the topics commonly discussed during lung flare-ups:

-Specific strategies to help you relieve breathlessness may be discussed with your doctors, nurses or physiotherapist.
+Specific strategies to help you relieve breathlessness, including that experienced during airway clearance techniques may be discussed with your nurses or physiotherapist.

 Ways to reduce the negative impacts of coughing may be provided by your doctor, pharmacist or physiotherapist.